 Jack’s expertise as a fabricator enabled him to produce many of this own engine parts including crankshafts, camshafts, rods and pistons.
 In 1927, he tried outboard motorboat racing and won 14 out of the 15 events he entered that year.

-Driving his final race in 1933 at Victoria’s “Colwood” horse racing dirt track (which he won), Jack then concentrated on building cars but did come out of driving retirement once when a customer could not pay for the car he had commissioned Jack to build.
+Around this time, he was a driving force in the establishment of the “British Columbia Automotive Sports Association” (BCASA) and served as it’s 1st President.
+Jack drove his final race in 1933 at Victoria’s “Colwood Mile”” horse racing dirt track (which he won), but did come out of driving retirement once when a customer could not pay for the car he had commissioned Jack to build.
 A benevolent finance company agreed to front the required money provided Jack drive the car in competition, splitting any prize money won 50-50 with the finance company.
 At season’s end, Jack had won every race and there was only $40.00 left owing on the car.
 The 2nd World War found Jack enlisting in the Canadian Army as a Captain and again serving in Europe.

 Through the years, one of Jack’s occupations was that of an automotive course instructor at Victoria High’s “Fairey Technical” school and in the early 1970’s he was closely involved in the construction of a rear-engined chain-driven Modified built by the racing Hitchcox family.

-In addition to his induction into the “Victoria Auto Racing Hall of Fame” in 1992, Jack was also inducted into the “Canadian Motorsport Hall of Fame” in 2005.
+In addition to his induction into the “Victoria Auto Racing Hall of Fame”, Jack was also inducted into the “Canadian Motorsport Hall of Fame” in 2005.
 Here is a link to his page on their website: https://cmhf.ca/jack-smith/

 - Jack Smith (year and photographer unknown)

-- 1947 at Langford Speedway – #36 Big Car with (left to right) driver Vern Bruce, car owner Bruce Passmore and car builder Jack Smith (photographer unknown).
+- 1947 at Langford Speedway – #36 Big Car with (left to right) driver Vern Bruce, car owner Bruce Passmore and car builder Jack Smith (possible George Hobson photo).

-- 1947 at Langford – Howie Stanley in Jack’s 1st built rear engine car (photographer unknown).
+- 1947 at Langford – Howie Stanley in the 1st of Jack’s rear engine cars (possible George Hobson photo).

-- 1947 at Langford – Jack (at far right) assists with a tire change on his 1st rear engine car (photographer unknown).
+- 1947 at Langford – Jack (at far right) assists with a tire change on his 1st rear engine car (possible George Hobson photo).

-- 1949 at Langford – Bruce Passmore-owned #36 car built by Jack Smith with driver Vern Bruce (photographer unknown).
+- 1949 at Langford – Bruce Passmore-owned #36 car built by Jack Smith with driver Vern Bruce (possible George Hobson photo).

-- Hitchcox family’s chain-driven rear engine Modified which Jack helped design (Barrie Goodwin pboto).
+- 1973 at Western – the Hitchcox family’s chain-driven “Sidewinder” rear engine Modified which Jack helped design (Barrie Goodwin photo).